 - a.
 Intent.
 The site plan process is intended to coordinate development projects with public improvements and with adjacent sites.
 Specifically it is intended to demonstrate that new development meets the development and design standards of these regulations. - b.
 Applicability.
 An application for a site plan shall be submitted by the owner or authorized agent where any of the following occur: - 1.
 Any change of use or a new building. - 2.
 Alterations to the site affecting over 15% of the non-building area of the site (examples include changes to parking, or open space and landscape areas). - 3.
-Any other development activity or change of use that triggers applicability and compliance with any of the Design Standards in Article 6. - 4.
-Any other on-site development activity or change of use that triggers improvements in the public right-of-way and applicability and compliance with any of the Standards in Article 4. - 5.
-No site plan is required for single family, duplex, or townhouse development, except when associated with a Regulating Plan or Development Master Plan. - c.
+Any other development activity or change of use that triggers applicability and compliance with any of the

+- Design Standards in Article 6. - 4.
+Any other on-site development activity or change of use that triggers improvements in the public right-of-way and applicability and compliance with any of the Standards in Article 4. - No site plan is required for single family, duplex, or townhouse development, except when associated with common lots associated with Cottage Lots or a Regulating Plan or Development Master Plan. - c.
 Specific Procedures.
 An application for a site plan has the following specific procedures: - Pre-application Conference.
 A pre-application conference is not required but is recommended.
-The pre-application conference may be used to discuss design and development concepts, applicable standards, and application requirements and procedures. - Staff Review.
+The pre-application conference may be used to discuss design and development concepts, applicable standards, and application requirements and procedures. - 2.
+Staff Review.
 Upon submittal of a formal application, staff will conduct an internal review and may forward copies of the application to any pertinent external agencies for review and comment. - (a) Complete Applications.
 Within 7 days of submittal of the application, staff shall determine whether the application is complete according to official application requirements.
-Staff shall notify the applicant in writing of any deficiencies in
+Staff shall notify the applicant in writing of any deficiencies in incomplete applications giving directions and deadlines to cure the deficiencies.
+Staff shall schedule complete applications for formal internal review subject to the criteria in this section. - (b) Posted Notice.
+Not Required. - (c) Final Decision.
+Upon review according to the criteria in this section, and between 7 and 30 days of the determination of a complete application, the Director shall take one of the following actions: - (1) Approve the application; - (2) Approve the application with modifications or conditions.
+Modifications or conditions shall only be to better meet the standards and review criteria; or - (3) Deny the application and state the specific reasons for denial. - 3.
+Effect of Decision.
+The decision of the Director is the final decision and shall be given to the applicant in